- The Exclamation point dragonet (Synchiropus corallinus) was raised from wild collected eggs at 78-80F on copepods.

 Dragonets (Callionymidae) are small to medium (2 – 30 cm), slender, scaleless, slow-moving, benthic fishes, comprising 18 genera/186 species.
 They are found in oceans worldwide but most species inhabit tropical and subtropical seas of the Indo-Pacific feeding on small benthic invertebrates on sand, coral, rubble or mud.
 The Synchiropus genus holds 44 species, including most of the colorful dragonets we keep in our aquariums (S. splendens, S. picturatus, S. stellatus, S. moyeri and S. ocellatus).

 The Exclamation point dragonet is a little-known, cryptic Synchiropus species reported from Japan, New Caledonia, and Hawaii and, most recently, from Tonga from depths of 30-400 feet.
 Considered rare, this 1.6″/4 cm well-camouflaged fish might actually be more common than previously thought.
 When looking for Exclamation point dragonets off Oahu, I search unprotected sandy, coral rubble zones near coral reefs between 40 and 60 feet.
 Finding them takes patience since they perfectly blend in with sand.
-I like the molted color pattern of the male with it large, sail-like dorsal fin.
+I like the molted color pattern of the male and its large, sail-like dorsal fin.

 Culture and Larval Development